doongs/seiyuusauce/README.md

 A character query is first sent, and if that fails, a va query is sent.
 - Partial names can be used; however, in the case of matching names, first and last name will provide the best results.
 - Japanese name ordering (Last Name, First Name) is not required.
+- Results are ordered by the character's popularity metric on AniList

 ![Screenshot of a basic voice actor search for Kana Hanazawa](basicExample.PNG) Click on the various card elements to open the AniList page for the respective element.